 Is Your Faith A Noun Or A Verb?

-For the past day or two, I’ve felt the Holy Spirit pressing me to share what has for all intents and purposes been a secret I’ve not shared with you for nearly six years.
+For the past week, I’ve felt the Holy Spirit pressing me to share what has for all intents and purposes been a secret I’ve not shared with you for nearly six years.
 In truth, not even my church family has been fully aware per the extent of my secret.
 I share it today with the prayer that in doing so, it will make a difference in your life.

 Let me first start with faith.
 The GNU version of the Collaborative International Dictionary of English defines faith as: